-Windfoil Zone first came across Bug foils in 2017.
-We were quite impressed by this brand, offering 100% carbon foils at a very low price comparing to the competition.
-We got in touch with Bug and their founder, Rajko.
+I first came across Bug foils in 2017.
+I was quite impressed by this brand, offering 100% carbon foils at a very low price comparing to the competition.
+We got in touch with Bug and their founder, Rajko, to see if I could test out and review one of their foils.

-We have recently received the Bug freeride foil.
-The foil is indeed made in carbon, very light, and with a beautiful varnished finish.
-The size of the front wing is impressive, and is really the perfect weapon for light wind conditions.
+I received the “discount” foil which is indeed made in carbon, very light, and with a beautiful varnished finish.
+The size of the front wing is impressive and is really the perfect weapon for light wind conditions.

 Rider: Jason Clarke